-If you're using multiple investment accounts (A 401(k), a Roth IRA and maybe an IRA), consider aggregating and monitoring your investments using a service like Personal Capital.
-With Personal Capital you can enter all your investment accounts in one dashboard and then regularly check to see how your portfolio is doing.
-You can also do a quick checkup of the fees you're paying for the funds you use, and in some instances even get financial advice from their advisors.
+If you’re using multiple investment accounts (A 401(k), a Roth IRA and maybe an IRA), consider aggregating and monitoring your investments using a service like Empower Personal Dashboard.
+With Empower you can enter all your investment accounts in one dashboard and then regularly check to see how your portfolio is doing.
+You can also do a quick checkup of the fees you’re paying for the funds you use, and in some instances even get financial advice from their advisors.
 So while your investments are automatic, you can still stay on top of them and monitor them with minimal hassle.

 Automate Your Bills Being Paid

 Another area that can be a great place to automate is with your regular monthly bills.